timhunt/moodle-editor_ousupsub/readme.md

 * pattern match questions (OU specific question type)
 * variable numeric  questions (OU specific question type)

-HTML Output
+## HTML Output

-To understand exactly what this editor will and will not do it's best to understand the html it will or will not allow.
+To understand exactly what this editor will and will not do it's best to understand the HTML it will or will not allow.
 That is described in the behat tests at tests/behat/ousupsub.feature.
 You do not need to understand web development to understand these tests and you don't have to be able to run them either.